eliasnogueira/restassured-workshop-3h/docs/extras/lab2.md

 3. Create the simulation using the `createSimulation()` method from the service class
 4. Change the name of the Simulation created in step 2
 5. Update the Simulation using the `cpf` from the object created in step 2
-6. Assert that the Simulation object from the step 2 is equal to the one returned from the updated in the step 5
+6. Assert that the Simulation object from step 2 is equal to the one returned from the updated in step 5
 7. Run the test

 ### :material-checkbox-multiple-outline: Expected results